LiteObject/DataTransferApp/README.md

 # DataTransferApp
-Toll to import data from a different database
+Tool to import data from a different database